Elastic Integrative Analysis of Randomized Trial and Real-World Data for Treatment Heterogeneity Estimation: Introduction

 This article is organized as follows.
-Section \ref{sec:Basic-setup} introduces the basic setup, the HTE, the identification assumptions, and semiparametric efficient estimation.
-Section \ref{subsec: robust and elastic integ} establishes a test statistic for gauging the reliability of the RW data, a test-based elastic integrative estimator, the asymptotic properties, and an elastic inference procedure.
+Section \ref{sec:Basic-setup} introduces the basic setup, HTE, identification assumptions, and semiparametric efficient estimation.
+Section \ref{subsec: robust and elastic integ} establishes a test statistic for gauging the comparability of the RW data with the RT data, a test-based elastic integrative estimator, the asymptotic properties, and an elastic inference procedure.
 Section \ref{sec:Simulation} presents a simulation study to evaluate the performance of the proposed estimator in terms of robustness and efficiency.
-Section \ref{sec:Application} applies the proposed method to combined RT and RW data to characterize the HTE of adjuvant chemotherapy in patients with stage IB non-small cell lung cancer.
+Section \ref{sec:Application} applies the proposed method to combined CALGB 9633 (RT) and NCDB (RW) data to characterize the HTE of adjuvant chemotherapy in patients with stage IB non-small cell lung cancer.
 We relegate technical details and all proofs to the supplementary material.